AOSSIE-Org/Agora-Web/README.md

 To start the API, please do the following:

 - Make sure you have java 8 installed and not java 9.
-For some unknown reasons the build fails with java 9
+For some reasons the build fails with java 9
 - Start the server by running `sbt run` in the root folder.
 - Go to [http://localhost:9000/](http://localhost:9000/) in a browser.
-Use one of your social accounts to login to the system.
+Where you will see the API documentation hosted using swagger UI.
     - **Note:** *Changing any source code while the server is running will automatically recompile and reload the application on the next HTTP request.*

 ## API documentation

-REST API documentation is available under address: [REST API](http://localhost:9000/docs)
+REST API documentation is available under address: [REST API](http://localhost:9000/) T

 ### Troubleshooting your local environment